samyanez94/Stormy/README.md

 # Stormy
-Stormy is a weather application for iOS built on Swift.
+Stormy is a weather app built on Swift for iOS.
 The app displays the current temperature, humidity, and precipitation data using the [Dark Sky Weather API](https://darksky.net/dev).
 I built this app as a way to learn more about iOS networking, concurrency, and asynchronous calls in Swift.

 ## Screenshots